npt-1707/JITCrawler/README.md

 │   ├── Dict.py
 │   ├── Extractor.py // A tool for extracting information from git repository
 │   ├── Labeler.py // A PySZZ wrapper for labeling extracted data
-│   ├── Pipeline.py // A complete pipeline for creating a JITDP dataset
 │   ├── Processor.py // A tool for processing extracted data t and formating to JITDP models input format │   ├── Repository.py // A repository wrapper
 │   ├── Splitter.py // A tool for splitting processed data